gnoliyil/fuchsia/docs/development/diagnostics/logs/viewing.md

 For individual test executables botanist invokes [testrunner] and collects that output separately.
 It is this output that can be seen after a failing test, with a link named `stdio`.
-Most tests that testrunner invokes run `run-test-component` via SSH to the target device.
+Most tests that testrunner invokes run `run-test-suite` via SSH to the target device.
 This collects the stdout, stderr, and logs from the test environment and prints them inline.

 ### syslog.txt